oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     In the **Action Details**, keep all values as default and click **Save**.
 This will add the `Click "Tasks"` action and display a side panel.

-   > **Note:** While adding the Task action, the field in the UI will close.
+   > **Note:** While adding the **Task** action, the side panel will typically close.
 Click on **Tasks** again before the field turns green, as this will result in a regular interaction and move to the next screen.

 10. On the side panel, go to the **Orders** section and click on **Manage Orders** when the icon changes to a target.
 In the **Action Details**, keep all values as default and click **Save**.
 This will add the `Click "Manage Orders"` action and move to the Manage Orders page.

     Next, we will search for a specific Purchase Order by providing an order number.
+Make sure to obtain a valid Purchase Order number before proceeding to the next step.

 11. Move to the **Order** field and select the UI element when the icon changes to a target.
 Enter the following values in the **Action Details**.

     * Name: `Enter "PO number" Text`
+    * Target name: Add something descriptive without spaces (such as `"Enter_po_number"`)
     * Value: In the field, click ![Select Flow button](images/action-details_po-number_flow-button.png " ") **(Flow Input/Output)** and select the **Input** property **PONumber**.
 Double-click the property to have it mapped to the **Value** field.
     * Test value: Enter a valid `PO Number` which will be used in the search query to pull an actual purchase order.
 Example: `US164712`